niraj-desai-2909/burr/README.md

 ## 🌯 Why the name Burr?

-Burr is named after [Aaron Burr](https://en.wikipedia.org/wiki/Aaron_Burr), founding father, third VP of the United States, and murderer/arch-nemesis of [Alexander Hamilton](https://en.wikipedia.org/wiki/Alexander_Hamilton).
+Apache Burr is named after [Aaron Burr](https://en.wikipedia.org/wiki/Aaron_Burr), founding father, third VP of the United States, and murderer/arch-nemesis of [Alexander Hamilton](https://en.wikipedia.org/wiki/Alexander_Hamilton).
 What's the connection with Hamilton?
 This is [DAGWorks](www.dagworks.io)' second open-source library release after the [Hamilton library](https://github.com/dagworks-inc/hamilton)
 We imagine a world in which Burr and Hamilton lived in harmony and saw through their differences to better the union.
 We originally built Burr as a _harness_ to handle state between executions of Hamilton DAGs (because DAGs don't have cycles),